 - 3 (9%) heard 28 kHz.

+And maybe we can stop building devices like shrewd salesmen (i.e. barely cover the minimum required).
 And start building them like good engineers (i.e. clean to double the specs, just to be sure).

 And if someone thinks that 3-30 or 1-60 are "too much" or "unnecessary", here are two examples from other fields/senses:

-P.S. a 'bit' of extra science
+a 'bit' of extra science

 Studies (many hundreds) about the effects of inaudible infra & ultra-sounds on the human body: here and here.

-An AES meta-study on ultrasonics in music: A Meta-Analysis of High Resolution AudioPerceptual Evaluation
+An AES meta-study on ultrasonics in music: A Meta-Analysis of High Resolution AudioPerceptual Evaluation:

 The overall conclusion is that the perceived fidelity of an audio recording and playback chain can be affected by operating beyond conventional levels.

-Living cells do react to both infra- and ultra-sounds over the entire 1Hz-1MHz range, with some interesting hotspots in the ~10-150kHz area.
+Living cells do react to both infra- and ultra-sounds over the entire 1Hz-1MHz range, with some interesting hotspots in the 10-150kHz area.

 The Hypersonic Effect detailed in 30+ studies from various Japanese scientists/universities as summarized by AES.
+Or as a BBC podcast:

-And yes, live orchestras do go above 20kHz, some instruments even go above 100kHz: There's Life Above 20 Kilohertz:
+Live orchestras do go above 20kHz, some instruments even go above 100kHz: There's Life Above 20 Kilohertz:

 andAt least one member of each instrument family (strings, woodwinds, brass and percussion) produces energy to 40 kHz or above, and the spectra of some instruments reach this work’s measurement limit of 102.4 kHz.
 Harmonics of muted trumpet extend to 80 kHz; violin and oboe, to above 40 kHz; and a cymbal crash was still strong at 100 kHz